tenzir/platform/changelog/changes/cbb66Vp9CekORLMLCMcMyjXXoq.md

 authors: lava
 pr: 107
 ---
-The Tenzir Platform CLI now supports for logging into internal Google OAuth clients created in GCP using the device code flow.
+The Tenzir Platform CLI now supports logging into internal Google OAuth clients created in GCP using the device code flow.